Andreagit97/bpfvalidator/README.md

 # bpfvalidator

 This is a simple tool that spawns qemu machines to test a specific binary on these machines.
+This is particularly useful for testing eBPF programs against different kernel versions.
 Under the hood it uses [virtme-ng](https://github.com/arighi/virtme-ng) tool to create qemu instancies.
 Given this configuration file: